DappDevs/presentations/content/why-ethereum.md

-Even if Ethereum isn't ultimately the blockchain to rule all blockchains, the skills and knowledge needed to learn distributed application development will be transferrable to whatever competitors come into existance.
+Even if Ethereum isn't ultimately the blockchain to rule all blockchains, the skills and knowledge needed to learn distributed application development will be transferable to whatever competitors come into existence.
 The major differences between Ethereum and other smart contract frameworks are simply the underlying tradeoffs use to secure the blockchain, and what programming language you use to write the smart contracts.